camunda/camunda-docs-manual/content/reference/rest/history/case-instance/post-case-instance-query.md

 ---

-Query for historic case instances that fulfill the given parameters.
+Queries for historic case instances that fulfill the given parameters.

 # Method